Open Rhinoplasty vs. Closed Rhinoplasty

 I have been performing rhinoplasty for over 17 years, and can start to look in the back mirror and reflect on my own journey of learning one of the most difficult procedures in cosmetic plastic surgery.
 What makes it so difficult you may ask?
 Well, there are about a hundred different variables that one has to consider in rhinoplasty, and like in a chess game, once you make one move, then the whole board changes and you have to adjust your next move based on all previous steps.

-One of the first steps that I consider when deciding how I am going to reshape a nose is what kind of approach will I use, open rhinoplasty or closed rhinoplasty?
-Closed rhinoplasty approach means that I will make all the incisions inside the nostrils without any visible or external scar.
+A closed rhinoplasty approach means that I will make all the incisions inside the nostrils without any visible or external scar.
 An open rhinoplasty approach, actually is not that much different with the exception of a small scar on the central partition between nostrils called columella.
 This incision is shaped in a gull-wing or a stair-step pattern to help break up a scar in order to make it less visible.
 So why would we want to place a scar on the outside of the nose, if I can place all of the scars inside and make them less visible?
-It depends on many factors, including whether this is a primary rhinoplasty or secondary revision rhinoplasty surgery, whether there are major nasal tip deformities that need more tip cartilage refinement or if extensive grafting is needed to reconstruct the infrastructure of the nose.
-There are some surgeons that feel very comfortable doing all the maneuvering through a closed approach and others who only perform procedures via an open approach.
-This may depend on surgeons training, skill level and length of practice.
+It depends on many factors, including whether this is a primary rhinoplasty or secondary revision rhinoplasty surgery, whether closed tip plasty could be appropriate for more limited nasal tip refinement, or whether extensive grafting is needed to reconstruct the infrastructure of the nose.

 Advantages of open rhinoplasty technique include great visibility, ability to precisely place and secure grafts.
 The main disadvantage of an open rhinoplasty approach is that it leaves a columellar scar and also requires more extensive grafting of the tip to compensate for torsional forces that may deform the nose as it heals.